Finite abelian group actions on weakly Lefschetz cohomologically symplectic manifolds: Proof of Theorem

-\begin{lemma} Suppose that for some $k>2$, every $p,q$, and every $2\leq r<k$, the differentials $d_r^{p,q}(\Pi_0)_{\QQ}$ are zero.
-Then, for every $p,q$ and any $i$, there is a commutative diagram in which the vertical maps are inclusions, and the horizontal maps are the natural ones induced by the maps in diagram (\ref{eq:diagrama-fibracions}):
+\begin{lemma} Suppose that for some $k\geq 2$, for every $p,q$, and for every $r$ satisfying $2\leq r<k$, the differentials $d_r^{p,q}(\Pi_0)_{\QQ}$ are zero.
+Then, for every $p,q$ and for any $i$, there is a commutative diagram in which the vertical maps are inclusions, and the horizontal maps are the natural ones induced by the maps in diagram (\ref{eq:diagrama-fibracions}):

 Furthermore, for $j=1,2,3$,